batterX/LiveSmart-Home/README.md

 # batterX liveX Home (v19.5.1)

-The Official batterX liveX Software.
+The official batterX LiveX Software.

 **Note:** Starting with v19.1.1 the RS232 converter must be connected to the Top-Left USB Port of the LiveX
 ```